 - Encourage your loved one to eat colder snacks rather than large hot meals

 - Offer dry foods instead of wet food

 - Try to eat at different times if your loved one’s nausea occurs at a particular time of day

 What does the future hold?

 The Canadian Liver Foundation funds research into the causes, diagnosis, prevention and treatment of all forms of liver disease including liver cancer.
-Scientists are looking for the causes of liver cancer, ways to prevent it and to improve treatments.
-Control of viral hepatitis infection and better treatments for chronic hepatitis could prevent about half of liver cancer cases worldwide.
-New methods that combine treatments with surgery are being studied.
+Scientists are looking for the causes of liver cancer, ways to prevent it and methods to improve treatments.
+Prevention of new viral hepatitis infections and better treatments for chronic hepatitis could prevent about half of liver cancer cases worldwide.
+New methods that combine treatments with surgery or other types of treatment are being studied.

 National Help Line: